wilsonliaows/docs/recipes/start-and-stop.md

 # Test mode
 It is best practice to test your recipe before starting it and letting it run with minimal supervision.
 You don't want to turn on an inaccurate automation that moves and processes data wrong - that probably requires a lot of cleanup!

 The test recipe button picks up a single trigger event and runs it through your recipe to create a job.
-This allows you review the [job details](/recipes/jobs.md#job-details) to check for recipe correctness.
+This lets you review the [job details](/recipes/jobs.md#job-details) to check for recipe correctness.

 ![Default test button](/assets/images/startstop/default-test-button.gif)
 *Test button showing up on default for a recipe with no successful jobs*